|

 partnerships to raise more than $1 billion in

-recently, Jones has begun selling off his local
+recently, Jones began selling off his local systems

-systems to become only a programming supplier.
-He's
+to become only a programming supplier, including a

 Mind Extension University, M/EU, a cable channel